zduvall/test-patch-docker/README.md

 | Uvicorn        | 0.17.6 & 0.23.2                                         |
 | FastAPI        | 0.82.0 & 0.103.2                                        |

+## Contrast with

-Lastly, if I install the same Uvicorn and FastAPI versions outside of docker and run:
+If I install the same Uvicorn and FastAPI versions outside of docker and run:

 - `$ uvicorn main:app --reload`

 ...All methods' responses show up as expected when tested, including `PATCH`

-Any suggestions???
+## Any suggestions???